jsjunayet/prisma_assignment/readme.md

 - 🔐 RESTful API built with Express and TypeScript.
 - 🧩 Prisma ORM integration for type-safe database queries.
 - 🗓 Built-in date utilities using `date-fns`.
-- 🚀 Easy deployment ready for  Render.
+- 🚀 Easy deployment ready for  supabase.
 - 🔄 Organized code structure using `src/` and `dist/`.
 - 💻 Full TypeScript support with clean build scripts.
 - 🔁 Live reload with `ts-node-dev` for better dev experience.